Tucano Tales: A-29C operations formally begin at the USAF Test Pilot School

 Instructors at Air Force Test Pilot School depart Edwards Air Force Base in California during an A-29C training flight.
 The A-29C Super Tucano fleet has begun formal integration into school's curriculum.
 This new aircraft provides students with a modern platform for instruction in aerial spins, sensors and mission systems training, while also giving the school an additional aircraft type for data collection during research projects.
 (Air Force photo by James West)

-The A-29C is unique in many ways.
-Designed to be an affordable lightweight, multirole airframe, the aircraft was briefly evaluated by Air Force Special Operations Command before being temporarily stored at Davis-Monthan Air Force Base.
-Due to limited use, the A-29C is one of the few aircraft within the current USAF inventory that lacks a formal training course and is not utilized operationally.
+The A-29 is unique in many ways.
+Designed to be an affordable, lightweight, multirole airframe, the aircraft was briefly evaluated by Air Force Special Operations Command before being temporarily stored at Davis-Monthan AFB, Ariz.
+Due to limited use, the A-29 is one of the few aircraft within the current Air Force inventory that lacks a formal training course and is not utilized operationally.
 This contrasts with the broader A-29 fleet, which is widely used across the globe by allied nations to provide counter insurgency and reconnaissance operations.
-The ability to fly multiple mission sets makes this aircraft the right choice for the school’s modernization efforts.

-To successfully ferry the A-29C aircraft to Edwards Air Force Base, three instructors at the US Air Force Test Pilot School had to perform the flight with zero formal flight training.
-They prepared by studying the flight manual, engaging in discussions with maintenance personnel, and studying what is known as the 3-3 publication, or key tactics, techniques, and procedures that are unique to the aircraft.
-To further mitigate risk associated with operating the aircraft for the first time, the instructors also completed qualification flights in the T-6 Texan and the PC-21, which have similar flying and handling characteristics.
+Three TPS instructors ferried the A-29s to Edwards with zero formal flight training on the aircraft.
+They prepared by studying the flight manual, talking to A-29 maintainers, and studying what is known as the 3-3 publication, or key tactics, techniques and procedures unique to the aircraft.
+To further mitigate risk, the instructors completed qualification flights in the T-6 Texan and the PC-21, which have similar flying and handling characteristics.

-“Even though I wasn’t testing the A-29C per se, the thrill of getting into an aircraft I’ve never flown before, solo, was unmatched” notes Maj.
-Borek, flight sciences assistant department chair and A-29 chief pilot for the US Air Force Test Pilot School.
+“Even though I wasn’t testing the A-29C per se, the thrill of getting into an aircraft I’ve never flown before, solo, was unmatched” said Borek, who serves as flight sciences assistant department chair and A-29 chief pilot.
 “I studied the flight manual meticulously and mentally rehearsed the flight more than I can remember.

-The USAF Test Pilot School had a big hand in preparing me for scenarios such as this one.
-While I was a student, I flew more than 20 different airplanes.
-The school didn’t provide me with extraordinary abilities; instead, it taught me critical thinking and evaluation skills that can only be gained with countless hours of academics, sims, and hands-on experiences”.
+"The USAF Test Pilot School had a big hand in preparing me for scenarios such as this one," said Borek.
+"While I was a student, I flew more than 20 different airplanes.
+The school didn’t provide me with extraordinary abilities.
+Instead, it taught me critical thinking and evaluation skills that can only be gained with countless hours of academics, sims and hands-on experiences”.

-Once safely on the ground, the A-29C’s spent the next six months going through extensive maintenance in collaboration with the Sierra Nevada Corporation.
-This allowed instructors to thoroughly study the aircraft, refine procedures, and develop a comprehensive training plan.
-The modern avionics and robust airframe design allow the A-29C to be one of few aircraft within the US Air Force Test Pilot School curriculum to be utilized for multiple events and lessons, or what the school defines as “jack-of-all-trades”.
+Once safely on the ground, the A-29s spent the next six months going through extensive maintenance in collaboration with the Sierra Nevada Corporation.
+This allowed instructors to thoroughly study the aircraft, refine procedures and develop a comprehensive training plan.
+The modern avionics and robust airframe design allow the A-29 to be one of few aircraft within the Test Pilot School curriculum to be utilized for multiple events and lessons, or what the school defines as a jack-of-all-trades aircraft.

-The aircraft will first primarily be used for stall and spin training.
-Evaluating and testing aircraft stall and spin characteristics is a crucial skill set for every graduate of a test pilot school.
-While the Air Force currently has a glider spin sortie and an F-16 departure flight, the former offers limited repetitions and flight dynamics, while the latter is only applicable to graduates who go on to test fighter aircraft.
-The new A-29C’s will be able to execute many types of spins with an endurance of over 1 ½ hours, maximizing learning for all students.
+The aircraft will first primarily be used for stall and spin training, according to Borek.
+Evaluating and testing stall and spin characteristics of aircraft is a crucial skill set for every TPS graduate.
+While the school currently has a glider spin sortie and an F-16 departure flight in the curriculum, the former offers limited repetitions and flight dynamics, while the latter is only applicable to graduates who go on to test fighter aircraft.
+The A-29 can execute many types of spins and has a flight endurance of more than one-and-a-half hours, maximizing learning for all students.

 “The more we learn about the A-29C Super Tucano, the more robust our syllabus becomes.
-This is an exciting time to be an instructor and student at the school!” adds Maj.
-Borek.
-The A-29C will continue to increase operations throughout the summer, with class 25A becoming the first group of students to fly the aircraft.
+This is an exciting time to be an instructor and student at the school,” said Borek.